-The Company has requested that its former transfer agent, X-Clearing Corp. ("X-Clearing"), deliver company documents to a new transfer agent.
-X-Clearing has claimed a security lien on company documents.
-Following filing of a complaint by the Company, a preliminary court hearing was held in Denver CO on September 22, 2004, following which both sides agreed to attempt a voluntary mediation process.
-A resolution was not achieved in the mediation process and the Company reinstituted court action to retrieve its records.
-The preliminary hearing court determination indicated that by providing proper notice of termination and posting of a bond in the amount of \$250,000, it would likely cause X-Clearing to transfer the records of the Company agreed to pay X-Clearing a total of \$200,000 was accrued as at December 31, 2004.
-The amount is payable in two equal installments the first of which is due upon the ability of the new transfer agent to act for the Company and the second of which is payable upon X-Clearing meeting certain conditions as outlined in the settlement.
-As at March 31, 2005, the Company has posted the \$250,000 was returned to the Company net of certain legal costs incurred.
+The company requested that its former transfer agent, X-Clearing Corp. ("X-Clearing"), deliver company documents to a new transfer agent.
+X-Clearing claimed a security lien on company documents.
+Following filing of a complaint by the company, a preliminary court hearing was held in Denver CO on September 22, 2004, following which both sides agreed to attempt a voluntary mediation process.
+A resolution was not achieved in the mediation process and the company reinstituted court action to retrieve its records.
+The preliminary hearing court determination indicated that by providing proper notice of termination and posting of a bond in the amount of \$250,000, it would likely cause X-Clearing to transfer the records of the company to a new transfer agent.
+The company has settled its lawsuit against X-Clearing as set forth at a hearing held March 18, 2005.
+As part of the settlement, the company agreed to pay X-Clearing a total of \$200,000 which was accrued as at December 31, 2004.
+The amount is payable in two equal installments the first of which is due upon the ability of the new transfer agent to act for the company and the second of which is payable upon X-Clearing meeting certain conditions as outlined in the settlement.
+As at March 31, 2005, the company had posted the \$250,000 bond which was been recorded as prepaid expenses and deposits.
+During the second quarter of 2005, the \$200,000 was paid to X-Clearing and the remaining \$50,000 was returned to the company net of certain legal costs incurred.